 SteelSeries Arctis 3 Bluetooth Headset Review: Versatility in a Reliable Product Line

 As anyone who follows the gaming peripherals space knows, SteelSeries has a knack for iteration.
-Their catalog of quality gaming mice is evidence of that, with their Rival and Sensei lines being home to many popular -- and highly reliable -- products.
-And with the Arctis 3 Bluetooth, a lateral iteration on the original Arctis 3 gaming headset, they've mostly struck gold yet again -- this time on the audio front.
+Their catalog of quality gaming mice is evidence of that, with their Rival and Sensei lines being home to many popular products.
+And with the Arctis 3 Bluetooth, a lateral iteration on the original Arctis 3 gaming headset, they've mostly struck gold yet again.

 The new headset doesn't address some of the key issues we had with its predecessor; it still doesn't provide the most robust sound when compared to its headset competitors, and it's still not as plug and play on the PC when compared to the Arctis 5 and Arctis 7.
 But it's got a neat trick up its sleeves that helps it stand out from the pack.